Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Public transport analysis indicates 40 active stops operating within Collaroy Plateau.
-These are served by 18 routes offering a total of 1502 weekly passenger trips.
+Transport analysis indicates 40 active public transport stops within Collaroy Plateau, all of which are bus stops.
+These stops are served by 18 different routes, collectively facilitating 1502 weekly passenger trips.
 Transport accessibility is rated excellent with residents typically located 147 meters from the nearest stop.
-Most residents commute outward, with car being dominant at 89%.
-Vehicle ownership averages 1.9 per dwelling, above regional average.
-High work-from-home rate observed, 44.6% (2021 Census).
+As a predominantly residential area, most commuting is outward-bound and cars remain the primary mode of transport at 89%.
+Vehicle ownership averages 1.9 per dwelling, exceeding regional averages.
+According to the 2021 Census, 44.6% of residents work from home, potentially due to COVID-19 conditions.

-Service frequency averages 214 trips daily across all routes, equating to approximately 37 weekly trips per stop.
+Service frequency across all routes averages 214 trips daily, equating to approximately 37 weekly trips per individual stop.

 Frequently Asked Questions - Transport